HunterX-7/Angular-NET-Core-CRUD/README.md

     ng serve
 3. The frontend will be available at `http://localhost:4200`.

+### Testing Credentials
+For testing purposes, you can use the following admin credentials:
+- Email: admin@example.com
+- Password: admin123

+> **Note**: These are default testing credentials.
+For production environments, ensure these are changed and proper security measures are implemented.

 ## Features
 - JWT-based authentication with role-based authorization
 - Admin users can perform CRUD operations on all users